LucasPayne/Continuum/README.md

 The code is not very general, and is somewhat haphazard, as after a certain point I just wanted each application to create specific figures.
 Each executable is an interactive 3D program which demonstrates a solver.
-The figures in the report and poster have been created by flying a camera around and snapshots of the framebuffer.
+The figures in the report and poster have been created by flying a camera around while taking snapshots of the framebuffer.
 Here is a [video](https://www.youtube.com/watch?v=m5He2x3gNz8) showing some simulation results.

 ## Dependencies
 -----------------------